Veterinarian with dog

 Recommended Dosage

-Your veterinarian carefully considers the benefits and risks of Meloxicam oral suspension and other treatment options before prescribing the medicine.
+Your veterinarian carefully considers the benefits and risks of oral suspension and other treatment options before prescribing the medicine.
 Use the lowest effective dose for the shortest duration consistent with individual response.

 Please take note: Use the Client Information Sheet to determine how to prepare the dose (syringe or dropper) and give the dose based on your dog’s weight and the medication’s dose concentration (directly into the mouth or mixed in with the food).